MAGNETISM-MSU/magnetic-lab-msu/README.md

 4. Generate graph following the basic command lines from the tutorials
 5. Try on others :)

 #### CREDITS

-Some of colormaps used here have been cited from [gnuplot-colorbrewer](https://github.com/aschn/gnuplot-colorbrewer) which is written and maintained by Anna Schneider <annarschneider@gmail.com>.
+Some of these colormaps used here have been cited from [gnuplot-colorbrewer](https://github.com/aschn/gnuplot-colorbrewer) which is written and maintained by Anna Schneider <annarschneider@gmail.com>.